minhhieple97/shortlink/README.md

 **📊 Real-Time Analytics & Insights**
 Comprehensive analytics dashboard with geographic tracking, referral analysis, and user behavior insights to help you understand and optimize your link performance.

+**🎨 Professional BioLink Builder**
+Create stunning personal landing pages with our intuitive drag-and-drop editor.
+Showcase your portfolio, social links, and projects with customizable components and professional themes.

 ## ✨ Key Features